castorini/pygaggle/docs/experiments-fid-reader.md

 !pip install transformers==4.10.0
 ```

-After downloading the model, don't forget to change the model being used in pygaggle/qa/fid_reader.py
+After downloading the model, don't forget to change the model name being used in pygaggle/qa/fid_reader.py

 Then we run the inference and evaluation in the TOP level directory of Pygaggle:
 ```bash